yasufum/qemu-hda/README.md

 ## What is this

-Tools for creating HDA file and running a VM for [SPP](http://dpdk.org/browse/apps/spp/).
+Tools for managing QEMU HDA files for running a VM and [SPP](http://dpdk.org/browse/apps/spp/).